 In addition to cutting prices, home builders have also started offering adjustable-rate mortgage loans at rates more than one percent below the current mortgage rate, which is around 4.75 percent.
 Other builders are offering fixed-rate 30-year loans at 3.75 percent.
 They accomplish these by making cash payments to the mortgage banks providing the loans.

 To cut costs to be able to offer these incentives, home builders have trimmed down their advertising programs.
 Gone are the days when builders run simultaneous advertising campaigns nationwide.
 They now tailor their marketing programs to specific communities, creating different schemes for different projects.
-Usually, they cut down the cost and purchase cheap outdoor banners, which not just helps them place these banners on many billboards but also by doing this, they potentially increase their range of estimated customers.

 Home building analysts say that the biggest discounts are given to buyers of speculative homes, units constructed without signed purchase contracts.
 Since buyers are not able to exercise their options on upgrades, they typically are given bigger discounts.
 Builders are willing to cut their profits substantially, as maintenance costs for vacant homes can lead to further losses.

 Nonetheless, the level of price discounts now is much lower than those given during the first months of the housing meltdown.
 Back then, the discounts for new homes were unprecedented as markets nationwide were overflowing with supersized houses, bargain foreclosures and existing homes.